 Gifting tobacco and adherence to traditional protocols has allowed me to continue my work as an indigenous ally.
 I’m frequently humbled by the support I receive to do this work and recognize that it is made possible by understanding the teachings of reciprocity.I hope to visit the winery again and see how the tobacco plants are enjoying the Okanagen sun!

 The winery practices reciprocity as well.
-They gift tobacco and provide a small teaching card with the medicine pouch as pictured here.
+Members receive gifts of tobacco and provide a small teaching card with the medicine pouch.